ItsiW/VILF/about.md

 ### Credits

-All reviews are provided by Editor-in-Chief [Itsi Weinstock](https://itsiweinstock.com), in consultation with friends, buddies, colleagues, and aquaintences.
-The website was primarily built by Senior Taste Augmentation Engineer [Aapeli Vuorinen](https://www.aapelivuorinen.com).
+All reviews are provided by Editor-in-Chief [Itsi Weinstock](https://itsiweinstock.com), along with a rotating cast of friends, buddies, colleagues, and acquaintances.

+The website was built by Senior Taste Augmentation Engineer [Aapeli Vuorinen](https://www.aapelivuorinen.com).
 The code is open source with an MIT license and can be found on our [GitHub repository](https://github.com/aapeliv/tgtg).

 ### Contact